junxit/us-congress-bills-115/bill.md

       >         - **(aa)** produces services or goods for profit, or is a governmental, charitable, or other validly recognized nonprofit entity;
       >         - **(bb)** meets applicable legal requirements for doing business in the Commonwealth;
       >         - **(cc)** has substantially complied with wage and hour laws, occupational safety and health requirements, and all other Federal, Commonwealth, and local requirements related to employment during the preceding 5 years;
-      >         - **(dd)** does not directly or indirectly engage in, or knowingly benefit from, prostitution, human trafficking, or any other activity that is illegal under Federal, Commonwealth, or local law; and
+      >         - **(dd)** does not directly or indirectly engage in, or knowingly benefit from, prostitution, human trafficking, or any other activity that is illegal under Federal, Commonwealth, or local law;
       >         - **(ee)** is a participant in good standing in the E-Verify program;
       >         - **(ff)** does not have, as an owner, investor, manager, operator, or person meaningfully involved with the undertaking, any individual who has been the owner, investor, manager, operator, or otherwise meaningfully involved with an undertaking that does not comply with item (cc) or (dd), or is the agent of such an individual; and
       >         - **(gg)** is not a successor in interest to an undertaking that does not comply with item (cc) or (dd).